postmanlabs/labs-docs/src/pages/docs/postman/monitors/intro-monitors.md

 ### How Postman calculates monitor usage

-Postman calculates monitor usage based on the actual requests made during a run, which may not equate the number of requests in your collection.
+Postman calculates monitor usage based on the actual requests made during a run, which may not to the number of requests in your collection.

 If you use `postman.setNextRequest()` to skip a request or run a request multiple times, Postman will take that into account when calculating usage.
 Postman will also count any requests required for [authorization](/docs/postman/sending-api-requests/authorization/).